 - The app fetches the URL, looking for an authorization endpoint.
 For this, the user can use IndieAuth.com, but it can also be at their own domain.
 The app redirects the User to their authorization endpoint.

 - The user authenticates at their own authorization endpoint.
-IndieAuth.com uses RelMeAuth to authenticate users, but if a user uses an authorization endpoint on his/her own site, it can be a password, e-mail link, or any other authentication mechanism the authorization endpoint provides.
+IndieAuth.com uses RelMeAuth to authenticate users, but if a user uses an authorization endpoint on their own site, it can be a password, e-mail link, or any other authentication mechanism the authorization endpoint provides.
 They prove their identity to their authorization endpoint while the app waits for them to complete.

 - The authorization endpoint issues a temporary authorization code, and sends it to the app by redirecting the user's browser back to the app.